sarperyn/sarperyn.github.io/_posts/gaussian-integers/2022-02-12-gaussian-integers.md

 }
 ---

-I came across with this theorem when I was studying ring theory last term.
-Now I will show you that Gaussian Integers are a Euclidean Domain.
-Before showing anything, I will give some definitions
+I encountered this theorem during my study of ring theory last term.
+Now, I'll demonstrate that Gaussian Integers form a Euclidean Domain.
+Before delving into the proof, let me provide some necessary definitions.

 Euclidean Domain
 ------------